 a.
-Procedures for Reporting and Responding to Reports of Sexual Harassment

-The Title IX Coordinator is required to respond to reports of sexual harassment or misconduct.
-The Title IX Coordinator will handle information received with the utmost discretion and will share information with others on a need-to-know basis.
-For example, the Title IX Coordinator may need to address public safety concerns on campus, comply with state and federal legal requirements, or share information to implement supportive measures.
+Procedures for Reporting and Responding to Reports of Sexual Harassment discretion and will share information with others on a need-to-know basis.
+For example, the Title IX Coordinator may need to address public safety concerns on campus, comply with state and federal legal requirements, or share information to implement supportive measures